alexanderluna/alexanderluna.github.io/_posts/csharp/2021-01-16-learning-game-design.md

 search for the key.
 However you decide to introduce/use your puzzles, show the reward for solving it in advance to motivate the player to solve it.

+## Adding Power-ups

+Power-ups are part of every game.
+Their effect is immediately.
+In order to create power ups, we have to answer some questions like the purpose, look, effect, trade off and how to the power up will be communicated to the player.
+Generally speaking there are four types of power ups:

+- defensive
+- offensive
+- movement
+- game changer

+Defensive power up help the player survive.
+Common defensive power ups are health up, extra life and invulnerability.
+Offensive power ups on the other hand, help the player defeat enemies quicker like ammo buff or player buffs.
+Movement power ups as the name says it, improves or adds moves to the player.
+The game changer power ups change the game dynamics like pac-man eating enemies.
+Power ups are there to aid the player in finishing the game.
+Other ways to of archiving this is by dynamically adjusting the difficulty based on the players HP or amount of players that have died.
+Another way is to allow the player to adjust the difficulty manually.
+Even a single feature like auto-saving can help the player concentrate on the game more.

+Other ways of keeping players playing is by rewarding them.
+Appeal to the greet of the player.
+Create a gallery for achievements and trophies.
+The player will feel motivated to unlock these achievements.
+Yet another way of keeping your players motivated is by having an economy system in place where the player gets money.
+Everybody likes the idea of being rich thus an economic system is crucial.
+Create a store where players can spend the earned money on upgrades and new weapons as well as pure cosmetic items to allow the players to customize their characters.

 ## Creating Multiplayer modes

 Multiplayer games allow more people to join the fun.
 From head to head to Ad hoc